- Editorial independence

 Take part in Medicine Today's Online Continuing Professional Development (CPD) Journal Program to earn points towards your vocational registration requirements, keep you up to date and review your clinical knowledge.

 Medicine Today's Online CPD Journal Program is accredited by the Royal Australian College of General Practitioners (RACGP) for its Quality Improvement and Continuing Professional Development (QI&CPD) Program.
-Each month we add up to four new CPD modules to our program.
+Each month we add two new CPD modules to our program.
 The modules are based on the in-depth Feature Articles published in Medicine Today.
-GPs can earn 2 category 2 CPD points by completing each CPD module online.
+GPs can earn 3 category 2 CPD points by completing each CPD module online.

 We have developed our CPD program to help participants to:

 - update and review their knowledge on the diagnosis and treatment of various conditions